20+ Best Employer of Record (Canada) Providers of 2025

 How do EORs handle bilingual (French/English) requirements in Canada?

-EORs operating in Quebec or other French-speaking areas must provide employment contracts, onboarding materials, and HR support in both English and French.
+EORs operating in Quebec or other French-speaking areas provide employment contracts, onboarding materials, and HR support in both English and French.
 Reputable providers offer fully bilingual documentation and dedicated HR teams familiar with Quebec labor laws.

 What’s the employee experience like when hired through a Canada EOR?